Admin authentication¶

 Entries land in the configured KV backend under jwt_denylist:<jti> with

 TTL = exp - now.
-The denylist self-expires β no cron job needed.
+The denylist self-expires, so no cron job is needed.
 With the

 default 8-hour session TTL, the worst-case denylist size is bounded by the